 - Special Projects, Events, & Fundraisers

 Want to know more about our dog playgroups at the shelter?
-This video explains what we do in playgroups and why this part of our mission is so vital:
+This video highlights what we do in playgroups and why this part of our mission is so vital:

-The confiscated dogs program has been one of our most important missions.
-It ensures that dogs with long stays at the shelter remain mentally and physically healthy.
-This video shares the story of one of our most extreme confiscate situations–during which 18 dogs from a fight bust stayed with us for two years:
+Cruelty case/confiscated dog program is one of our most valued and important early work establishing a standard of care for victims.
+Our program aims to provide the necessary support for long-stay dogs to remain mentally and physically healthy.
+This video shares the story of one of our most extreme confiscate situations–during which 18 dogs from a fight bust were ordered to be housed at the shelter for two years:

 Meet Our Leadership Team